8 Ways to Improve Your Cycling Endurance as a Beginner

 When you manage to ride consistently and at low intensity, it’s time to step up again.
 When you have the time on the weekend then try to get in 1 long ride per week.

-As a result, your fast twitch type 2a fibers get recruited to keep work intensity up.
-By training adaptation, these type 2a fibers become more fatigue resistant and enduring.
+Why?
+Because muscle fatigue has a similar effect on muscle fiber recruitment as work intensity has.
+During a long ride, your enduring slow twitch type 1 muscle fibers become fatigued.
+As a result, your fast twitch type 2a fibers take over the work to keep intensity up.
+Now, by training adaptation, these type 2a fibers become more fatigue resistant and enduring.
 Hence, your fat oxidation and endurance increase.

 For a beginner, this could be a 2-3 hour ride.
 A more experienced novice could even try to go for a 4-hour ride.
 The key here is to work at your level of fitness.